-The buzzing, pesky, little fruit flies Drosophila melanogaster is the last thing you want to see when you’re sitting down for breakfast or while cooking dinner.
-Once they’ve arrived, these tiny pests indeed prove to be challenging to get rid of.
+The buzzing, pesky, little fruit flies, known scientifically as Drosophila melanogaster, are the last thing you want to see in your kitchen, especially when preparing meals or enjoying breakfast.
+Once they have arrived, these tiny pests can be very difficult to eliminate.
 But worry not.
 With some thorough cleaning and a few household products, you can keep them at bay.

 Table of Contents